srisridasari/AirCanvas-Virtual-Drawing/README.md

 7. Termination
   Press the q key to exit, releasing the webcam and closing all windows.
 # Usage
-  1.Run the Script: Ensure you have the required libraries and launch the script.
+  1. Run the Script: Ensure you have the required libraries and launch the script.
-  2.Interact with the Interface: Use hand gestures to draw, change colors, or clear the canvas.
+  2. Interact with the Interface: Use hand gestures to draw, change colors, or clear the canvas.
-  3.Exit: Press q to close the application.
+  3. Exit: Press q to close the application.